The Pieces That Fall to Earth Christopher Cerrone

 THE PIECES THAT FALL TO EARTH

-The Pieces That Fall to Earth is the long-awaited CD from Brooklyn-based composer Christopher Cerrone and Wild Up, LA’s leading new music ensemble, out Friday, July 26.
+The Pieces That Fall to Earth is the long-awaited CD from Brooklyn-based composer Christopher Cerrone and Wild Up, LA’s leading new music ensemble.
+NPR Music called Cerrone “One of our most versatile composers under 40.”

 Conducted by Wild Up’s Artistic Director, Christopher Rountree, The Pieces That Fall to Earth comprises three vocal cycles: the title work, with soprano Lindsay Kesselman; The Naomi Songs, sung by vocalist Theo Bleckmann; and The Branch Will Not Break, with a chorus of eight singers.
 The album was recorded and produced by Nick Tipp.